harshkathrotiya/sd_lab/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Enhancements Made
+- Improved accessibility features across components.
+- Enhanced styles for better user interaction and responsiveness.
+- Implemented dynamic content handling for research areas and other sections.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: